Kabul talks focus on Taliban-led government | Politics

 Senior Taliban leader Amir Khan Muttaqi has already held several rounds of talks with Kabul's political leadership, including Abdullah Abdullah, who once headed the country's negotiating council and former president Hamid Karzai.

 At least one round of the talks went through the night.
-Discussion appeared to focus on how a Taliban-dominated government would respond to rights gained over the last 20 years.
+The discussion appeared to focus on how a Taliban-dominated government would respond to rights gained over the last 20 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)